wishinghand/10-API-Hackathon/README.md

-# Project 10: What's Around Me?
+# What's Around Me?
-## Make an API based website using Angular
+## Prompt: Make an API based website using Angular
 ### Technologies used:

 - HTML